jkfletcher98/HorseRace/README.md

 ```
 parameters(horse position, horse number)
 result is false
-if horse position is 15
+if horse position is equal to track length
-  that horse wins
   result is true
+  print 'horse {id} wins!'
+return result
 ```